Correcting Turbulence-induced Errors in Fiber Positioning for the Dark Energy Spectroscopic Instrument: The DESI Instrument and Survey

 The DESI collaboration is currently performing a survey of tens of millions of stars and galaxies \citep{Levi:2013, desi:2016a, Schlafly:2023}, selected from imaging from the DESI Legacy Imaging Survey \citep{Dey:2019}.
 Primary target classes include Milky Way stars \citep{Cooper:2023}, bright galaxies \citep{Hahn:2023}, luminous red galaxies \citep{Zhou:2023}, emission line galaxies \citep{Raichoor:2023}, and quasars \citep{Chaussidon:2023}.
 The first results from survey validation \citep{desisv} and DESI's Early Data Release \citep{desiedr} are now publicly available.
 The survey recently reported measurements of the baryon-acoustic oscillation signal from the first year of DESI observations of galaxies \citep{desi:2024:3} and the Lyman-$\alpha$ forest \citep{desi:2024:4}, and the associated cosmological implications \citep{desi:2024:6}.

-When DESI observes a field, the telescope slews into place and, in parallel, the DESI positioners begin moving to their target locations in the focal plane.
+When observing a new field, the DESI system performs several steps involving different instruments, which we describe below.
+First, the telescope slews into place and, in parallel, the DESI positioners begin moving to their target locations in the focal plane.
 Next the guide-focus array cameras (GFAs) identify bright stars and the telescope boresight is adjusted to precisely center and rotate the field.
-After the initial move is complete and the field has been acquired, the fibers are back-illuminated from the spectrographs and imaged by the Fiber-View Camera (FVC).
+After the initial positioner move is complete and the field has been acquired, the fibers are back-illuminated from the spectrographs and imaged by the Fiber-View Camera (FVC).
 The FVC is located in the hole in the center of the Mayall primary mirror and looks through the corrector at the focal plane \citep{Baltay:2019}.
 The current locations of fibers are measured using the FVC image, and used together with updated information about the mapping of the focal plane to the sky from the GFAs to determine how best to adjust the location of each fiber to center it on target sources.
 The DESI positioners then execute a second move to bring the positioners closer to their target locations.
 A final image of the back-illuminated fibers is taken to measure the locations of the positioners, and then spectroscopic observations begin.
 For a more complete description of the positioning of DESI fibers, see \citet{Kent:2023}.

 As described above, each time DESI positions fibers to observe a field, it moves the fibers twice.
 The first move is termed the ``blind'' move because the positioners are simply commanded to go to a specific target location.
 The second move is termed the ``correction'' move because it relies on feedback from the FVC to slightly improve the positioning of each fiber.
-The typical blind move has an accuracy of 30~\mum, while correction moves have an accuracy of roughly 7~\mum, in the absence of turbulence correction.
-The FVC measures centroids with an accuracy of 2~\mum, a small portion of the 7~\mum\ offsets \citep{Baltay:2019}.

-Critically for the purpose of this work, the correction move depends on the measured position of each fiber.
-The turbulence in the volume of air between the primary mirror and the corrector imprints correlated errors in the measurements of those positions.
-Additionally, the measurements of the ultimate positions of the fibers will be subject to an independent realization of the turbulence, leading to measurements of positional offsets that are on average a factor of $\sqrt{2}$ larger than the actual offset of the fiber from the target location.